vnrdev/other/TamperMonkey/README.md

-#### Canva custom scrollbar script
+#### Canva.com custom scrollbar script

 ##### Description
-A Tampermonkey user script to customize the size and colors of the scrollbars on Canva in order to make them more visually distinguishable.
+A Tampermonkey user script to customize the size and colors of the scrollbars on Canva.com in order to make them more visually distinguishable.

 Tampermonkey is a browser extension (Chrome, Edge,..) used to load scripts onto webpages on the fly.
 This can be useful to change the CSS and JavaScript behavior on a website to your liking.